Henry II, Count of Champagne

-Henry II of Champagne (or Henry I of Jerusalem) (29 July 1166 – 10 September 1197) was count of Champagne from 1181 to 1197, and king of Jerusalem from 1192 to 1197 by virtue of his marriage to Queen Isabella I of Jerusalem.
+Henry II (29 July 1166 – 10 September 1197) was the count of Champagne from 1181 and the lord of the Kingdom of Jerusalem from his marriage to Isabella I in 1192 until his death in 1197.

 Early life

 Henry was the elder son of Count Henry I of Champagne and Marie, daughter of King Louis VII of France and Duchess Eleanor of Aquitaine.
 His aunt Adela of Champagne was Louis VII's third wife.
 In 1171, Henry was betrothed to Isabella of Hainault.
 When she married Philip II of France instead, his father, aunt and other members of his family were angered.
 It made Queen Adela's faction hostile to Isabella's family and so caused tension at the French court.
 Henry's father died in 1181, and his mother ruled, as regent, until 1187.

 Crusade

 In 1190 Henry left for the East, after having his barons swear to recognize his younger brother Theobald as his successor should he fail to return.
-He joined the Third Crusade, arriving ahead of his uncles, Kings Philip II of France and Richard I of England.
+He joined the Third Crusade, arriving ahead of his uncles, kings Philip II of France and Richard I of England.
 Initially, he was one of the leaders of the French contingent at the siege of Acre before Philip's arrival.
-He is said to have been a member of the group involved in the abduction of Queen Isabella I of Jerusalem, to get her to consent to a divorce from Humphrey IV of Toron so that she could be married to Conrad of Montferrat.
+He is said to have been a member of the group involved in the abduction of Isabella I of Jerusalem, to get her to consent to a divorce from Humphrey IV of Toron so that she could be married to Conrad of Montferrat.
 Henry was related to Conrad through both his maternal grandparents.
 According to Baha ad-Din ibn Shaddad, he was wounded at Acre on 15 November.

 Later on in the campaign, Henry shifted his allegiance to Richard who, in April 1192, sent Henry as his representative from Acre to Tyre, to inform Conrad of Montferrat of his election as king of Jerusalem.
 Henry then returned to Acre.
 A few days later, Conrad was murdered by two Assassins.
 Henry came back to Tyre two days later, ostensibly to help organise Conrad's coronation, but found that a funeral was being prepared instead.
-He was immediately betrothed to the newly widowed—and pregnant—queen of Jerusalem.
+He was immediately betrothed to the newly widowed—and pregnant—heiress of Jerusalem.
 They were married just eight days after Conrad's death.

-The marriage was glossed romantically by some of the chroniclers: that Isabella was so taken with Henry's physical attractions (he was 20 years younger than Conrad) that she asked him to marry her.
+The marriage was glossed romantically by some of the chroniclers: Isabella was so taken with Henry's physical attractions (he was 20 years younger than Conrad) that she asked him to marry her.
 Since she was already known to be pregnant with Conrad's child, Maria of Montferrat, the marriage was considered scandalous by some, but it was politically vital for her to acquire another husband to defend the kingdom.
 However, some consultation with the High Court might have been expected.
 The couple went on to have two daughters, Alice and Philippa.